michaelconan/michaelconan.github.io/docs/index.md

 ---

 ## About Me
+I'm Michael Conan - born and raised in Portland, Oregon and now living in Dublin, Ireland.

-I'm Michael Conan, a technology consultant for PricewaterhouseCoopers (PwC), currently based in Dublin, Ireland.
+I currently work as a technology consultant for PricewaterhouseCoopers (PwC) in the Dublin Data & Analytics practice.

 ## Skills and Technologies